bbauska/UC-Davis-Inter-jQuery/readme.md

 Let&apos;s see how this works, and again, I strongly recommend that you actually type this out into an HTML file or else in script tags.
 You can see that it gets defined here.
-That will get to find, **printMessage.**
+That will get to find, <b>printMessage.</b>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 546.
 (2xx) ~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">